PSBs Plan a common portal to offer competitive loans

 As per the projection, which is in a design phase, the loan seekers can fill in the required details online based on which he/she will receive competitive offers from interested lenders for any of the loan products and find out the status of his/her loan application.
 The banks would use a common checklist to assess the borrower’s creditworthiness.

 This move will implement new financial technologies to make business transactions at PSBS quicker and hassle-free.
-Banks have already been instructed to make decision on loan applications from micro, small and medium industries within two weeks.
+Banks have already been instructed to make the decision on loan applications from micro, small and medium industries within two weeks.
 “Brick-and-mortar branches will progressively become redundant.
-New portal will use simplified forms and processes to help loan seekers get quicker approvals on their application,” the official said.
+The new portal will use simplified forms and processes to help loan seekers get quicker approvals on their application,” the official said.

-The Banking sector, specially over the last 12 months period, found themselves into troubled water mounted by looming dark clouds of NPAs, frauds and massive loss of credibility.
+The Banking sector, especially over the last 12 months period, found themselves into troubled water mounted by looming dark clouds of NPAs, frauds and massive loss of credibility.